- Home

 Side effects of radiation therapy

-Radiation therapy itself is painless, but the radiation may affect some tissues of the body and cause various side effects.
-These side effects vary depending on the dose of radiation, the number of treatments and the part of the chest treated.
-Most are temporary and disappear a few weeks or months after treatment.
+Radiation therapy itself is painless, but it can affect some tissues and organs of the body.
+You may experience some side effects during or after radiation therapy, depending on the dose, the number of treatments and the part of the chest treated.
+Most side effects are temporary and improve a few weeks after treatment.

 → READ MORE: Chemotherapy for lung cancer